umangboriwala/user-financial-management/README.md

 receiving alerts for budget exceedances.

 ## Getting Started
-Here I have used Eureka as a discovery server, OpenFeign for communication, spring-doc open API for swagger specification, starter-mail for sending notification emails.
+Here I have used Eureka as a discovery server, OpenFeign for communication, spring-doc open API for swagger specification, starter-mail for sending notification emails and H2 in memory database.

 ## Architecture
 This application contains below modules: